 Liz is inspired by the philosophy of classical Chinese medicine which sees people as individuals manifesting interconnected aspects of mind, body and ‘spirit’, influenced by others and the environment in which they live.
 It is this understanding at the root of traditional East Asian medicine which makes it truly holistic.
 Liz also appreciates the scientific advances of the western medical approach, and believes that both approaches are valid and essential in healthcare today.

-As an Occupational Therapist Liz also sees people as occupational beings, who need to participate actively in life and feel empowered to create and influence the quality of their own experience, for example by engaging with a healthy lifestyle or by positive changes in their outlook.
+Liz also sees people as occupational beings who need to participate actively in life and feel empowered to create and influence the quality of their own experience, for example by engaging in a healthy lifestyle and a positive outlook.
 A sense of independence and resilience on any level can be life changing.

-Liz has seen how a course of acupuncture treatment and small, manageable lifesyle changes can transform the quality of peoples lives, and believes that this approach to health offers a way forward for many.
+Liz has seen how a course of acupuncture treatment and small, manageable lifestyle changes can transform the quality of people’s lives, and believes that this approach to health offers a way forward for many.

 Liz is registered with the British Acupuncture Council (BAcC) which acts both as a professional association and also as a self-regulatory body, accredited by the Professional Standards Authority.
 The BAcC governs high standards of safety and practice for its members, to ensure that all patients receive the highest standard of professional care during their acupuncture treatment.